-When completing the COVID-19 Death Report Form, please make sure to complete all the sections including if the next of kin has been notified of the person's death and COVID status.
+When completing either the COVID-19 Death Report Web or PDF Form, please make sure to complete all the sections including if the next of kin has been notified of the person's death and COVID status.
 It becomes the provider’s responsibility to ensure that the next of kin knows that the deceased patient had COVID-19 and that they should advise the patient's close contacts follow LAC DPH’s instructions on home quarantine.
 Please refer to the LAHAN dated on April 7, Notification of Close Contacts; Importance of COVID-19 Death and Case Reporting.